-What Does it Take to Be a Logging Equipment Operator?
+What is a Logging Equipment Operator?

-Career Description Drive logging tractor or wheeled vehicle equipped with one or more accessories such as bulldozer blade, frontal shear, grapple, logging arch, cable winches, hoisting rack, or crane boom, to fell tree; to skid, load, unload, or stack logs; or to pull stumps or clear brush.
+Logging Equipment Operator Example Drive logging tractor or wheeled vehicle equipped with one or more accessories such as bulldozer blade, frontal shear, grapple, logging arch, cable winches, hoisting rack, or crane boom, to fell tree; to skid, load, unload, or stack logs; or to pull stumps or clear brush.

-Life As a Logging Equipment Operator
+A Day in the Life of a Logging Equipment Operator

 - Drive tractors for the purpose of building or repairing logging and skid roads.